dimagi/commcare-hq/corehq/apps/userreports/README.md

 `sort_items` returns a sorted list of items based on sort value of each item in ascending order.
 The sort value of an item is speicifed by `sort_expression`.
 If a sort-value of an item is `None`, the item will appear in the start of list.
 If sort-values of any two items can't be compared, an empty list is returned.

 `items_expression` can be any valid expression that returns a list.
+If this doesn't evaluate to a list an empty list is returned.

 `sort_expression` can be any valid expression relative to the items in above list, that returns a value to be used as sort value.

 ```json